 Aesthetic practices—literature, film, visual and sonic arts, among others—capture and represent various aspects of economy such as gift, usury, or credit.
 They not only stage or narrate these economic categories and engage with them but they also document and resist the economic appropriations of sensory perception.
+The Economies of Aesthetics Initiative is directed by Peter Szendy.
 Read more.

 Economies of Aesthetics